Mercosur: Bolivian membership

 Mercosur members gathered at the Consultative Council for the Civil Society.
-Observe the absence of the Venezuelan flag among that of the union's full member-states.
+The Venezuelan flag is not among those of the union's full member states.

 On 7 December 2012, Bolivian President Evo Morales signed a protocol aimed at accession to full membership in the bloc.
 Such a proposal requires review and legislative approval.
 On 7 July 2015, the heads of Mercosur having decided to accept Bolivia's request to become a full member country, Bolivian president Evo Morales signed the Brasília protocol.
 However, full membership required all members states to ratify the procotol, which was completed in December 2023.
 That left only Bolivia's internal ratification process to be completed before it became a full member which came to fruition in July 2024.
 Bolivia will be required to adjust its law in accordance with Mercosur rules within four years from full membership.